Student Code of Conduct - UTDSP5003

 - Sanctions that may be imposed include, but are not limited to:

-- Written or verbal warning.
+- Written warning.
 The student will be notified that continuation or repetition of the specified conduct may be cause for further disciplinary action.

 - Developmental probation.
 Requires a student or members of an organization to satisfy conditions related to the violation, such as counseling, educational seminars, or periodic meetings with a designated University official.
 This may be effective in providing educational opportunities for the student to participate in discussions that will explore alternative behaviors.